C-fletcher/Riptide-1.0-Boards-/README.md

 # Riptide-1.0-Boards-

-This repo contains the most up-to-date versions of the pcb's used for Riptide in AUVSI's ROBOSUB competition.
+This repo contains the most up-to-date versions of the pcb's used for Riptide in AUVSI's RoboSub competition.

-Created by both Erika Klek and Charles Fletcher
+Created by Charles Fletcher and Erika Klek